achapin/wastelandworkshop/README.md

 * "Some cards can only be used by single-model units: Leader, Heroic, Perks, Power Armor, Items with diminishing effects, Unique items, Slow Firing weapons"

 - Hide preview toggle?
-- Show Qty of units
-- Show Qty of consumables
 - Unit references ???